 Of course, copyright arguments relate to political-economic ideology, but I am not convinced that anyone has figured out an actually ideal economic model.
 Socialism and capitalism both seem to get some things right and other things wrong in their assumptions about human nature.
-Milton Friedman, a strong free market capitalist, was an advocate for the same Negative Income Tax that I promoted earlier.
+Milton Friedman, a strong free market capitalist, was an advocate for the Basic Income via Negative Income Tax which I promoted earlier.

 Within a theoretical utopian socialist economy, copyright would be unnecessary because creators would be paid by social funding and then all works would be made immediately public domain.
-While I think this might work, there are lots of concerns about how to make such a system fair, how to protect individual creative identity, and whether it would be adequate to actually motivate creators.
+While I think this might work, there are lots of concerns about how to make such a system fair.
+I don't know if the vision of true democratic socialism is actually feasible.